mheadd/voiceingov.org/_posts/2008-12-09-voxeo-keeps-on-rolling-with-voiceobject-acquisitions.md

 categories:
   - Development Tools
 ---
-Voxeo just picked up their second important acquisition of the year, acquiring <a href="http://www.voiceobjects.com/index.html" target="_blank">VoiceObjects</a> â€“ the makers of tool sets for developing, deploying and managing telephone applications.
+Voxeo just picked up their second important acquisition of the year, acquiring <a href="http://www.voiceobjects.com/index.html" target="_blank">VoiceObjects</a> "“ the makers of tool sets for developing, deploying and managing telephone applications.

-I&#8217;ve always been interested in trying out the VoiceObjects <a href="http://www.voiceobjects.com/en/products/desktop/index.html" target="_blank">developer interface</a> â€“ it integrates with the Eclipse IDE â€“ and I have now downloaded their developer package to give it a test drive.
+I&#8217;ve always been interested in trying out the VoiceObjects <a href="http://www.voiceobjects.com/en/products/desktop/index.html" target="_blank">developer interface</a> "“ it integrates with the Eclipse IDE "“ and I have now downloaded their developer package to give it a test drive.
 (Look for a future post on this topic.)

-Earlier this year, Voxeo acquired a company called Micromethod &#8212; a developer of SIP-based communication and collaboration software â€“ and it almost immediately showed up as a benefit to Voxeo users by the <a href="http://blogs.voxeo.com/voxeotalks/2008/08/19/voxeo-announces-prophecy-9-with-new-management-ui-new-sip-apis-and-linux-and-mac-os-x-support/" target="_blank">inclusion of important new features in the forthcoming Prophecy 9</a>.
+Earlier this year, Voxeo acquired a company called Micromethod &#8212; a developer of SIP-based communication and collaboration software "“ and it almost immediately showed up as a benefit to Voxeo users by the <a href="http://blogs.voxeo.com/voxeotalks/2008/08/19/voxeo-announces-prophecy-9-with-new-management-ui-new-sip-apis-and-linux-and-mac-os-x-support/" target="_blank">inclusion of important new features in the forthcoming Prophecy 9</a>.
 This means that Voxeo users will probably soon see some very interesting and useful new features in Prophecy as a result of the VoiceObjects acquisition.

 Here is a snippet from <a href="http://www.emediawire.com/releases/2008/12/prweb1725624.htm" target="_blank">the announcement</a> that I read with interest: